-Kartell's Expansion Strategy Focuses On The UAE
+Kartell's Expansion Strategy Focuses on the UAE

-(MENAFN- Dubai PR Network) The United Arab Emirates remains at the heart of Kartell's expansion strategy in the Gulf region, thanks to a dynamic market oriented towards luxury products characterized by a strong design element.
+(MENAFN- Watermelon Communications) The United Arab Emirates remains at the heart of Kartell's expansion strategy in the Gulf region, thanks to a dynamic market oriented towards luxury products characterized by a strong design element.
 Kartell aims to solidify its presence in this strategic region and seize the opportunities offered by one of the main global hubs for high-level lifestyle.

 Today, Kartell is already present with two flagship stores in prestigious locations, Dubai Mall Za'abeel and Dubai Hills, which represent a solid starting point for its growth strategy.
 The goal is to open new spaces in the country, strengthening the company's commitment to implementing an increasingly extensive retail network capable of meeting the growing demand for high-quality design and lifestyle products throughout the region.
 A more widespread retail network is essential to reach a wider clientele and consolidate Kartell's position as one of the leading design brands in the Emirates.
 Alongside the expansion of physical stores, Kartell is also enhancing e-commerce to ensure greater accessibility to its products across the country.